 Vous êtes allés à la boulangerie

-You were going to the bakery
+You went to the bakery

 Elles sont allées à pied

-They went on foot
+They went on foot (females)

 While the passé composé allows people to talk about events that happened in the recent past, the plus-que-parfait is used to discuss events in the more distant past.
 If you talk about something in the past and need to refer to something happening before that, then you use the plus-que-parfait.
 Normally, in English this includes the verb had.